revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-Shell variable forms the core part of a shell script or program.
-The variable allows the shell to manipulate the stored information within a shell program.
-It is generally stored as a string variable.
+Shell variable forms the core part of a shell script or program.The variable allows the shell to manipulate the stored information within a shell program.It is generally stored as a string variable.

 </blockquote>